Why Scientists Are So Worried About the W Boson Right Now: 'Something Is Amiss'

 You've probably heard of protons, positive specks anchoring atoms.
 You've likely come across electrons, negative blips roaming around those protons.
 You may have even pondered photons, the stuff coming out of lightbulbs in your room.

-But right now, we need to worry about an odd little particle called the W boson.
+But right now, we need to worry about an odd little particle that usually escapes the limelight: the W boson.

 Along with its partner-in-crime, the Z boson, the W boson dictates what's called the "weak force."
 I'm going to save you from the rabbit hole of how the weak force works because it involves physics that'll explode our minds.
 Trust me.
 Just know that without the weak force, the sun would basically stop burning.

 Anyway, there's drama with the W boson.
 According to a paper published Thursday in the journal Science, 10 years of unimaginably precise data suggest the particle is more massive than our physics predicts.
-To non-physicists, this might sound trivial at first glance, but it's actually a major problem for…kind of everything.
+Unless you're a physicist, at first glance, this might sound trivial.
+But it's actually a major problem for…kind of everything.

 More specifically, it spurs a paradox for the Standard Model of particle physics, a well-established, evolving theory that explains how all the universe's particles behave -- protons, electrons, photons, and even those we don't really hear about like gluons, muons, I could go on.
 The W boson is in there, too.